-Anyone who attends the Sigma Tau Delta International Convention in March will quickly discover what we have recently confirmed: Sigma Tau Delta members are talented, creative, insightful, intelligent, and amazing writers.
-Almost 800 submissions of papers, creative works, and roundtable proposals were received by the November 12 submission deadline.
-Although that is fewer total submissions than were received for last year's convention, the same number of people were represented because, for the first time, submitters were limited to just one submission this year.
+Anyone who attends the Sigma Tau Delta International Convention will quickly discover what we have recently confirmed: Sigma Tau Delta members are talented, creative, insightful, intelligent, and amazing writers.
+Over 800 submissions of papers, creative works, and roundtable proposals were received by the October 28 submission deadline.

 Regrettably, we do not have the time and space at the Convention to accept everyone's submission, and some works fell short on one or more evaluation criteria.
 However, we were unable to accept some otherwise excellent works because the submitters failed to follow the instructions given in the Paper Submission Guidelines.
 Because of the sheer number of evaluations for the submissions, we cannot give individual feedback.
 We can tell you that the most common problems reported by the evaluators are these:

 - Works which exceeded the 2,000 word size limit.

 - Works, especially poetry collections, which did not meet the 8-minutes minimum size.